 Production and Engineering

-James Walker was the producer, Roy Wallace the engineer for these sessions from October of 1959 in Geneva’s glorious Victoria Hall.
+James Walker was the producer, Roy Wallace the engineer for these sessions from 1958 in Geneva’s glorious Victoria Hall.
 Released in 1960, it’s yet another remarkable disc from the Golden Age of Vacuum Tube Recording.

 The gorgeous hall the Suisse Romande recorded in was possibly the best recording venue of its day, perhaps of all time.
 More amazing sounding recordings were made there than in any other hall we know of.
 There is a solidity and richness to the sound that goes beyond all the other recordings we have played, yet clarity and transparency are not sacrificed in the least.